sajjadpoores/django-saffron-shop-api/README.md

 this project is coded using django framework (V 2.1)

-There is also a good example of working with http://zarinpal.com/ in django in /shop/cart/views.py .
+There is also a good example of using zarin pal payment API (http://zarinpal.com/) in django inside /shop/cart/views.py file.